Be more. Do more.

 Traffic and parking

 We understand this is a key concern.
-The Project Team are working closely with local transport and traffic authorities, NSW Government and Western Sydney Local Health District to discuss traffic management and transport.
-Preparation work to support the project including a new three-storey car park and pedestrian access upgrades were approved by City of Parramatta Council in late 2020.
+The Project Team has worked closely with local transport and traffic authorities, the NSW Government and Western Sydney Local Health District to discuss traffic management and transport.
+Preparation work to support the project, the construction of a new three-storey car park and an additional school ‘kiss-and-drop’ area, should address some of the traffic management concerns that were also raised during community consultations.
+This work is expected to be completed in mid-2025.

 Frequently Asked Questions